 |ForeFlight ground track at Lansing Municipal|

-Lansing Minicipal Airport resembles two adjacent airports of different orientation that someone decided to connect with a taxiway.
-With wind out of the north, we taxied across the convoluted airport to the departure end of runway 36 before calling Chicago Approach on the phone for our clearance.
+Lansing Municipal Airport resembles two adjacent airports of different orientations that someone decided to connect with a taxiway.
+With wind out of the north, we taxied across the convoluted field to the departure end of runway 36 before calling Chicago Approach on the phone for clearance.
 The person I talked to at Chicago Approach was terrific and, to my delight, we were cleared for immediate departure with a ten minute void time.
 At 500 feet, we were in the clouds over those big box houses east of the field and communicating with Chicago Approach.